John Flaxman: Later life

 Flaxman died, aged 71, on 7 December 1826.
 His name is listed as one of the important lost graves on the Burdett Coutts Memorial in Old St. Pancras Churchyard.
 He was buried at St. Giles' Cemetery, King's Road (St Giles in the Fields), beside his wife Anne and his sister Mary Ann Flaxman.
+There is also a monument to him in St Giles in the Fields in the north lobby.